alexvasilkov/GradleGitDependenciesPlugin/README.md

 1. Plugin automatically updates repository if version info was updated.
 But if there are any uncommited changes in local repo, than plugin will fail build process until you manually resolve conflicts.
-1. Removed dependencies will be automatically cleaned from `libraries` dir.
+1. Removed dependencies will be automatically cleaned from `libraries` directory.

 ### How to use ###

-In `settings.gradle` file add next lines
+In `settings.gradle` file add next lines:

     buildscript {
         repositories {